idvorkin/idvorkin.github.io/_d/covid19.md

   - /cv
 ---

 Corona Virus (CV) may be the defining moment in our lives.
-In such times, lets remember three things 1) Keep your circle of concern within your circle of influence 2) Don't feed mind mosters - see the positive 3) In crisis, you see both the best and worse.
+In such times, lets remember three things 1) Keep your circle of concern within your circle of influence 2) Don't feed mind monsters - see the positive 3) In crisis, you see both the best and worse.
 Focus on the best.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->